Rebalancing Society

 We tend to overemphasize leadership at the expense of communityships!

 Talking about leadership makes us think of one person, he points out.
 Yet leadership is not about a hero riding in on a shining white horse.
-Read this entertaining article by Henry Mintzberg that will make you both think and smile:
+Read this entertaining article by Henry Mintzberg, which will make you both think and smile:

 Henry Mintzberg about some Half-Truths of Management